Search

 Virtual interns share their experience at ASML during COVID-19

-6-minute read - By Brittney Wolff Zatezalo, September 29, 2020
+6-minute read - by Brittney Wolff Zatezalo, September 29, 2020

 It’s been anything but normal this summer – from canceled vacations to lost jobs.
 With everyone’s plans constantly changing or uncertain, ASML felt compelled more than ever to honor its commitment to college students selected for its US summer internship program.
 The team quickly transitioned to a fully online format within four weeks, welcoming 90 interns from 54 different schools who would work remotely for ASML from 20 different states.